Masses and decay constants of pions and kaons in mixed-action staggered chiral perturbation theory: Next-to-leading order corrections to decay constants

 Turning to the one-loop corrections, we note that the LO current is determined by the kinetic energy vertices of the LO Lagrangian; these vertices are the same in mixed-action and unmixed SChPT.
 Therefore, the LO current in the mixed-action case is the same as the LO current in unmixed SChPT.
 Likewise, the NLO wave function renormalization corrections are determined by self-energy contributions from tadpoles with kinetic energy vertices from the LO Lagrangian.
 Moreover, nothing in the calculation of the relevant part of the self-energies or the current-vertex loops is sensitive to the sector of the external quarks.

 Therefore, to generalize the one-loop graphs of the unmixed case, we have only to replace the propagators with those of the mixed-action theory.
-The results hold for all sectors of the mixed-action theory (valence-valence, sea-sea, and valence-sea).
-We have
+The results hold for all sectors of the mixed-action theory (valence-valence, sea-sea, and valence-sea). \jab{Including the analytic contributions, w}e have

-The form of this result is the same as that in the unmixed theory~\cite{Bailey:2012jy}, and the reduction in the unmixed case is immediate.
+\jab{where the coefficient $c^{xy}_t = c^{vv}_t,\ c^{v\sigma}_t,\ c^{\sigma\sigma}_t$ for valence-valence, valence-sea, and sea-sea mesons, respectively.} The form of this result is the same as that in the unmixed theory~\cite{Bailey:2012jy}, and the reduction in the unmixed case is immediate. \jab{As for the masses, the form of the NLO analytic terms can be verified by considering a few operators in the generalized Sharpe-Van de Water Lagrangian and calculating the resulting contributions.
+In addition to the wave function renormalization contributions, there are those from the NLO current.
+But the latter cannot change the form of the results, and considering the wave function renormalization suffices.}

+\jab{To illustrate the loop corrections, we begin with the valence-valence pions in the 2+1 flavor, fully dynamical theory.
+We have}